Scalable Implicit Solvers with Dynamic Mesh Adaptation for a Relativistic Drift-Kinetic Fokker-Planck-Boltzmann Model: Numerical results

-Implicit solvers are well known to be challenging to scale strongly in parallel despite great efforts \cite{rudi2015extreme}.
-Hence, we generate a sequence of three different problem configurations that exhibit increasing problem sizes.
-Each of these problem configurations provides a new baseline for showing strong scalability, where the baseline core counts are increasing with larger problem sizes: (i) problem size with 1.4 million (time-averaged) FV cells is scaled from 112 to 7,168 cores; (ii) problem size with 2.9 million (time-averaged) FV cells is scaled from 224 to 14,336 cores; and (iii) problem size with 4.4 million (time-averaged) FV cells is scaled from 448 to 28,672 cores.
+We generate different experiment configurations that exhibit increasing problem sizes.
+Each of these configurations provides a new baseline for showing strong scalability, where the baseline core counts are increasing with larger problem sizes: (i) problem size with 1.4 million (time-averaged) \editOne{FV cells}{cells} is scaled from 112 to 7,168 cores; (ii) problem size with 2.9 million (time-averaged) \editOne{FV cells}{cells} is scaled from 224 to 14,336 cores; and (iii) problem size with 4.4 million (time-averaged) \editOne{FV cells}{cells} is scaled from 448 to 28,672 cores.
 These three different mesh sizes feature increasingly aggressive mesh adaptivity, which is measured by the difference between finest mesh level and coarsest mesh level of refinement; we call this the \emph{mesh level contrast}.
-The mesh level contrast for the above described problem sizes is (i) 8 levels, (ii) 9 levels, and (iii) 10 levels.

-In addition to these three mesh configurations, we alter the frequency of mesh adaptation analogous to Section~\ref{sec:pred0-vs-pred1}.
+The mesh level contrast for the above described problem sizes is (i) 8 levels contrast, (ii) 9 levels contrast, and (iii) 10 levels contrast.
+In addition to the different mesh configurations, we alter the frequency of mesh adaptation analogous to Section~\ref{sec:pred0-vs-pred1}.
 As before, the label RF32 stands for performing mesh adaptivity after every 32 time steps, and additionally reported refinement frequencies are RF64, RF128, and RF256.
 The AMR indicators are predicted, as proposed in Section~\ref{sec:amr-pred}, for all of these frequencies.

 The RFP model parameters for this study are $E=5$ and $\alpha=0.1$, which correspond to a realistic parameterization (see Section~\ref{sec:robustness-results}).
 The Fokker--Planck collision is turned on, while the knock-on source is turned off.
 To demonstrate scalability, we prescribe 512 time steps of the implicit second-order ESDIRK time integrator of PETSc with a constant time step length that decreases along with finer mesh resolutions.
 We use the QUICK scheme.